One of the biggest concerns around psychedelics is the long-term effects on the brain.

 LSD does not ‘create’ insanity or mental health issues.
 Instead, it can, in rare situations, act as an activator of certain mental health issues.

 Recently, researchers at the Beckley Foundation began research on the specific effects of LSD on the brain.
-The research is led by a group of neuroscientists at the Imperial College of London.
-They raised money for the research through a crowd-funded campaign.
+The research is led by a group of neuroscientists at Imperial College London.

 These same researchers previously conducted studies with psilocybin, the primary ingredient in magic mushrooms.